 There’s a ton of domain name sellers and you can shop around to find the cheapest if you prefer.
 However for easiness I would recommend buying the domain from the provider you are planning to use for web hosting.
 This just makes the whole process easier and you dont have to think about anything technical like changing nameservers.

 Personally we use 20i.com for our hosting and this is who Edinburgers is hosted with.
-An alternative provider who I’ve also had positive experience with is Bluehost.com.
+An alternative provider who I’ve also had positive experience with in the past is Bluehost.com.
 Both are a strong choice and both offer dedicated WordPress hosting.
 Blue Host are currently cheapest and they will throw in a free domain.
 However 20i are UK based and their customer support is world class.

 Step 3: Pick a reliable hosting provider